lsiv568/package-tree/INSTRUCTIONS.md

-# Package Tree, DigitalOcean's Coding Challenge
+# Package Tree, Bambambam's Coding Challenge

-At DigitalOcean, we assess our engineering candidates on potential, skills, and culture fit.
+At Bambambam, we assess our engineering candidates on potential, skills, and culture fit.

 It became somehow the norm in our industry to use brain teasers and whiteboards to assess a candidate's potential and skill.
 We don't believe in this format.
 Solving puzzles during interviews doesn't reflect the environment that an engineer would face once they've joined us, and we've found that the process penalises more introverted candidates.

-Instead, we like people applying for engineering positions at DigitalOcean to demonstrate their abilities working in a very small but somewhat realistic proposed problem.
+Instead, we like people applying for engineering positions at Bambambam to demonstrate their abilities working in a very small but somewhat realistic proposed problem.

 Our goal is to have you write code and supporting artifacts that reflect the way you think and act about code in your professional life.